Jeff Thompson | Blog

-Installing ffmpeg (and LAME) on Mac Snow Leopard
+Installing ffmpeg (and LAME) on Mac Snow Leopard and Lion

 A video still created programmatically; thousands of these can be combined into video using the ffmpeg library – faster and cleaner than a clunky Final Cut project